awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 ::: panel
 Before you go further with this tutorial, read the [refresh token documentation](/refresh-token).
 It is important that you remember the following:
+* You must save the refresh token securely
 * Even though the refresh token cannot expire and must be securely saved, it can be revoked.
 * The new pair of credentials will never have a different scope than the scope you requested during the first login.
 :::